Stories From Around The World You May Have Missed This Year

 Lucian Kim/NPR

-Crimeans who criticize Russia's annexation of their peninsula have a difficult road ahead, and say dozens have been jailed or have had to flee to other parts of Ukraine.
+Crimeans who criticize Russia's annexation of their peninsula have a difficult road ahead and say dozens have been jailed or have had to flee to other parts of Ukraine.
 This was one of several stories on Crimea this year.

 Diaa Hadid/NPR